pogrammer1/vybe/README.md

 # 🎙️ Voice-Activated AI Assistant

 A hands-free, voice-controlled AI assistant built with Hugging Face transformers and modern Python libraries.
 Perfect for everyday tasks, especially when you can't be at your computer (like while driving to work).
+Testing vibe code potential/flaws.

 ## ✨ Features